PoorHttp/PoorWSGI/doc/documentation.rst

 PartialResponse
 ```````````````
-For special use cases, programmer have own mechanism to select range, for example, if units is not bytes.
-For that situations, there is PartialResponse, which is similar to Response, but it is ``206 Partial Content`` yet, and you have to use ``make_range`` method to only create right ``Content-Range`` header.
+For special use cases where a programmer has their own mechanism to select a range,
+for example if units are not bytes, there is PartialResponse, which is similar
+to Response, but is already set to ``206 Partial Content``, and you only need to
+use the ``make_range`` method to create the correct ``Content-Range`` header.

 .. code:: python